aarpon/hrm_docs/docs/user/Administrator.rst

   for those beginning users who need assistance to start deconvolving their raw data.
 Global templates can be created at any of the states where templates are required: :ref:`step2`, :ref:`step3` and :ref:`step4`.

+* **Servers & GPUs**: Add and remove processing machines and GPU cards.
+This has an effect on the total number of jobs that can run in parallel.

+* **HuCore licenses**: Get an overview of the installed Huygens license.

 Version upgrade
 ===============